cloudfoundry/cli/README.md

 #### Installers and compressed binaries

+**Note:** cf CLI `7.0.0beta26` release does not include the Windows installer because we are in the middle of renewing the certificate.
+We are currently working to include the Windows installer in the next release.
+Please reach out on Slack Cloud Foundry #cli if you have feedback or questions.
+We've removed the links below and will be updating them once we have the cert.
+Thanks for your patience.

 | | Mac OS X 64 bit | Windows 64 bit | Linux 64 bit |
 | :---------------: | :---------------: |:---------------:| :------------:|